Last updated 30 April 2026

 Contracting out of responsibility

-Waivers, indemnity or exclusion clauses abound in contracts, but in most cases actually provide little if any real protection for the person relying on the clause at common law and are often seen by courts as being attempts to circumvent legal duties and responsibilities.
-In practice, courts may interpret any ambiguity in such exclusion clauses ‘strictly’, that is, against the person relying on them.
+Waivers, indemnity or exclusion clauses abound in contracts, but in many cases they actually provide little if any real protection for the person relying on the clause at common law.
+In practice, courts may interpret any ambiguity in such exclusion clauses strictly, that is, against the person seeking to rely on the clause.

-Courts will, however, uphold indemnity or exclusion clauses when they are easily understood and not ambiguous in any way, well known by the people they may affect and cover the incident that causes the injury.
-Provided the clause fully explains the risks of harm that are possible in the sport and notice of the clause is provided prior to the contract being finalised, this should protect a sporting organisation should those risks materialise.
+Courts will, however, uphold indemnity or exclusion clauses when they are easily understood and not ambiguous in any way, well-known by the people they may affect and cover the incident that causes the injury.
+Provided the clause fully explains the risks of harm that are possible in the sport and notice of the clause is provided prior to the contract being finalised, the sporting organisation should be protected should those risks materialise.
 However, an exclusion clause will not provide protection where the injury occurred outside of what the clause could have contemplated (e.g. that the sporting organisation had knowingly allowed competition to take place on an unsafe field or knowingly provided defective equipment).

 In addition, sch 2 of the Competition and Consumer Act 2010 (Cth) (Competition and Consumer Act) contains the Australian Consumer Law (ACL) and deals with various aspects of consumer protection.
 If an exclusion clause is likely to mislead or deceive, then it might breach s 18 of the ACL.
-There are also important guarantees for consumers (e.g. s 60 of the ACL provides that services will be provided with due care and skill), which cannot be contracted out of.
+There are also important guarantees for consumers, such as s 60 of the ACL, which provides that services will be provided with due care and skill.
+Normally these guarantees cannot be contracted out of with an exclusion clause.

 However, there is also protection available to recreational service providers under the ACL (i.e. providers of services which consist of participation in a sporting activity or similar leisure-time pursuit, or an activity that involves a significant degree of physical exertion or risk).
 Recreational service providers are permitted to limit their liability for death or personal injury caused by their failure to provide services with due care and skill under s 139A of the Competition and Consumer Act by the use of an exclusion clause, which would otherwise be void under s 64 of the ACL.
 However, the exclusion clause will still not protect the provider if their conduct is deemed ‘reckless’ as opposed to merely ‘careless’ (s 139A(5) Competition and Consumer Act).